semiromid/blissify/README.md

 browserify -t blissify main.js > bundle.js
 ```

-in your `bundler.js` use blissify as a transform
+or, in your `bundler.js` use blissify as a transform

 ```
 var browserify = require('browserify');